ArmadilloV88/ALTraining/README.md

 ---

-## The table has 4 main properties consisting of:
+## 📝The table has 4 main properties consisting of:

-- **DataClassification** - Responsible for the classification of the table in terms of GDPR.
+- 👉**DataClassification** - Responsible for the classification of the table in terms of GDPR.

-- **Caption** - Caption of the table which should not contain the prefix or suffix.
+- 👉**Caption** - Caption of the table which should not contain the prefix or suffix.

-- **DrillDownPageId** - The name of the page shown when the user uses the DrillDown function on the page.
+- 👉**DrillDownPageId** - The name of the page shown when the user uses the DrillDown function on the page.

-- **LookupPageId** - The name of the page shown when the user uses the Lookup function on the page.
+- 👉**LookupPageId** - The name of the page shown when the user uses the Lookup function on the page.

 ---

-## Table Triggers
+## 🚩**Table Triggers**

 Allows you to add code directly to the table.
 There are 4 main triggers: